 TSLA intrinsic value vs growth

-The intrinsic chart of Tesla also grows with the growth, but the curve drastically lags behind the market-price line of most of the growth rates plotted.
-The chart implication is big: not only a growth but a growth more value-productive than the one brought into the inherent value curve is required.
+The intrinsic chart of Tesla also grows with the market, but the curve lags behind the market-price line for most of the growth rates plotted.
+The chart implication is big: not only growth, but growth more value-productive than the one brought by the inherent value curve is required.
 It is in line with the Tesla disclosures.
-According to Tesla, the long-term equity narrative depends on the delivery of the results in the magnitude of manufacturing, product development, and software/independence-related performance (Tesla, Inc., n.d.).
+According to Tesla, the long-term equity narrative depends on delivering results in the areas of manufacturing, product development, and software/independence-related performance (Tesla, Inc., n.d.).

 Figure 2.
 TSLA: Intrinsic Value per Share vs Growth Rate (with market price and market-implied growth).